Collaborne/media-player/README.md

 npm install --save @collaborne/video-player
 ```

 2. Install our peer dependencies.
-As an example we use MUI for theming and it's components, react-transition-group for animation, ...etc.
+As an example we use `mui` for theming and UI Components, `react-transition-group` for animation, `lodash` for throttling, etc.
 You can check peer dependencies in `package.json`.
 What is a peer dependency you can check [here](https://nodejs.org/es/blog/npm/peer-dependencies/).

 ## How to use